Mick Ronson: Death and legacy

-Ronson died of liver cancer on 29 April 1993, aged 46.
-On 6 May, his funeral was held in a Mormon chapel in London, as he had grown up in the Church of Jesus Christ of Latter-day Saints.
+Ronson died of liver cancer on 29 April 1993.
+On 6 May, his funeral was held in a Mormon chapel in London, as he had grown up in The Church of Jesus Christ of Latter-day Saints.

 In his memory, the Mick Ronson Memorial Stage was constructed in Queen's Gardens, Hull.
 In 2015, Steve Harley of Cockney Rebel pledged to help raise funds for a new memorial to Ronson.
 In April 2016, Harley played for free at the Hull City Hall to help kick start the appeal.

-A new 8 ft guitar sculpture memorial to Ronson, designed by student Janis Skodins, was unveiled on 2 June 2017 in Hull's East Park, where Ronson used to work as a gardener, now known as the Michael Ronson Garden of Reflection.
+A new 8 ft guitar sculpture memorial to Ronson was unveiled on 2 June 2017 in Hull's East Park, where Ronson used to work as a gardener, now known as the Michael Ronson Garden of Reflection.
 As part of the Hull 2017 UK City of Culture event programme, a show entitled "Turn and Face the Strange" was created to tell Ronson's story, comprising audio recordings of people who grew up with him in Hull.

-The show was written by Garry Burnett and Rupert Creed, and featured audio clips from friends and family, video, live narration and songs performed by a live rock band, which included ex-Rats bass player Keith 'Ched' Cheesman on guitar, Hull-born John Bentley (from Squeeze and a friend of Ronson's) on bass, plus John Cambridge, the ex-Rats and Hype drummer who introduced Ronson to Bowie, on drums, fronted on vocals by Hull musician Kristian Eastwood (ex JoKeRz) and rounded out with Hull singer/guitarist Bobby Joyce.
-In August 2017 there were six sell-out performances, at the Freedom Centre on Preston Road, close to where Ronson had grown up and is buried.
-There was a second run of the show, at the larger Hull Truck Theatre, which played to another six sell-out audiences, in February 2018, followed by a further ten show sell-out run in April and May 2019.
-In August 2019, a new mural designed by artists Lydia Caprani and the Spray Creative group was completed in Bilton Grange.
+In August 2017 there were six performances, at the Freedom Centre on Preston Road, close to where Ronson had grown up and is buried.
+There was a second run of the show, at the larger Hull Truck Theatre, which played to another six shows, in February 2018, followed by a further ten shows in April and May 2019.
+In August 2019, a mural was completed in Bilton Grange.